Immigrant Justice Corps - Justice Fellow FAQs

 What qualities make an IJC Fellowship applicant a strong candidate?

 IJC seeks Fellows who are smart, compassionate, and passionate about justice for immigrants.
 IJC also seeks Fellows dedicated to the idea of a Fellowship program – you give us two years of hard work and we will make sure you will be immersed in immigration law and helping others who likely would not have had an attorney or advocate otherwise.
-Almost all IJC Fellows speak a second language (including English).
+Almost all IJC Fellows speak a second language (in addition to English).

 Do I need to speak a language other than English?